muses-code-js/express-workshop-2/_steps/step03.md

   - term: port
     define: A port is a number that is used to identify each server running on a single machine.
 Each running server on a machine must use it's own port number.
 Port numbers start at 0 and go up to 65535.
 The ports 0 to 1023 are reserved for specific services and require administrative permissions to use.

+  - term: invoke
+    define: "*Invoking* or *calling* a function means to tell the function to run it's code."

 ---

-Now that we have `express` installed you probably want to get on with building our server.
-But first lets talk briefly about what a server is.
+Since we are going to be building a server, we should probably talk about what a server *is*.

-A **server** is a computer program.
-Its job is to send and receive data.
+A **server** is a computer program that provides some kind of functionality to other programs (called **clients**).
+The client and server programs are often (but not always) running on different computers.
+We often also refer to the computer that the server software is running on as a server too.

+![Server flow](https://files.gitter.im/heron2014/FiiK/server.png)

-A server "listens" on the network for requests sent to it from other programs that we call **clients**.
-Depending on the request the server may perform some kind of work and then send some kind of response back to the client.
-The request might be for some specific information that the server looks up in a database and then sends back as the response.
-The response might just an error message like the famous *'Error 404: File not found.'*
+A server "listens" for requests sent to it from clients.
+Depending on the request the server may perform some kind of work and then send a response back to the client.
+For example, client might send a request for information that the server looks up in a database and then sends back as the response.
+If the server cannot fulfil the request for some reason then the response could be an error message like the famous *'Error 404: File not found.'*

-This idea of having client programs that make requests from server programs is called a **client/server architecture**.
+This idea of having server programs that respond to requests from server programs is called a **client/server architecture**.
 It works because both the clients and the servers use the same format for the requests and responses.
 This agreed upon format is called the **protocol**.

+Client/server architecture is used when you have a resource that you need multiple different users to access at the same time.
+Instead of sending the resource to all the users (eg. on a CDROM) you keep the resource on in one place and use a server to allow clients to access it.
+There are many benefits to doing this including (but not limited to) the ease of updating the shared resource.

-Our application is a web server.
+The application we are creating is a **web server**.
 The client is your web browser.
 They use the `http` protocol to communicate.
 The browser sends requests to the server using URLs to indicate what it wants from the server.

-![Server flow](https://files.gitter.im/heron2014/FiiK/server.png)

 But enough talk.
 Let's code!